fenixkz/rl_journey/Lesson-1/theory.md

    **Note for Future Problems:** Sometimes, we use a small negative reward for standard moves (e.g., $r = -0.01$).
 This encourages the agent to find the goal as efficiently as possible, because it loses a tiny amount for every step it "wastes."

 4. **Policy ($\pi$)**
    The policy is the core of the agent; it's the strategy the agent uses to select an action based on its current state.
-Its goal is to find the optimal policy—the one that leads to the maximum possible total reward.
+Its goal is to find the optimal policy - the one that leads to the maximum possible total reward.

    - **Function:** A policy is a function that maps states to actions, $\pi(s) \rightarrow a$.
    - **Simple Representation:** For a simple grid, the policy can be a basic lookup table.
 A Python dictionary is a perfect real-world example of this.
 We can store the best action to take for each state.